Zerophreak/countdown-game/README.md

-Udate 5/06/2023  buzy with rewritting in C# and doing some additions.
+Update 5/06/2023  buzy with rewritting in C# and doing some additions.
 So still a work in progress.
 Going to rewrite this project in C#.
 Havent had time to do

 This is going to a textbased version of the countdown game